Ekeany/Boruta-Shap/README.md

 ## Usage
-For more use cases such as alternative models, sampling or changing the importance metric please view the notebooks in the example folder above.
+For more use cases such as alternative models, sampling or changing the importance metric please view the notebooks [here](https://github.com/Ekeany/Boruta-Shap/tree/master/Examples).

 ### Using Shap and Basic Random Forest
 ```python